About the Andrew Young Center for Global Leadership

 Morehouse College

-• As an ambassador, congressman, mayor, and civil rights leader, Andrew J. Young has created a legacy of leading the fight for the human and civil rights of people nationally and globally, providing leadership in pursuit of social justice, and creating opportunity and prosperity among those who are underserved.
-He grew up with a drive to serve, first in the Peace Corps. and then as a pastor in rural Alabama.
+• As an ambassador, congressman, mayor, and civil rights leader, Andrew J. Young has created a legacy of leading the fight for human and civil rights, nationally and globally, providing leadership in pursuit of social justice, and creating opportunity and prosperity among those who are underserved.
+Young grew up with a drive to serve, first in the Peace Corps. and then as a pastor in rural Alabama.
 Young was a civil rights activist who joined the South Christian Leadership Conference (SCLC) in 1960 and became its executive director in 1964.
 He worked closely with Dr. Martin Luther King, Jr. and played a crucial role in the negotiations, planning, and execution of strategies that grounded the civil rights movement.
 Young served as a Georgia congressman and then mayor of Atlanta, only the second Black mayor in its history (after another Morehouse graduate, Maynard Jackson), and ushered in unprecedented economic growth in the city.
 Young helped to land the 1996 Olympics and served as its co-chair.
 Young served as ambassador to the U.N. from 1977 to 1979.
 He led with moral clarity and was a champion for the under-served all over the world.
 Today, Ambassador Young continues to build his legacy as a servant leader in the world through the Andrew J. Young Foundation which supports education, health, and leadership development in the U.S., Africa, and the Caribbean.

-The Andrew Young Center for Global Leadership seeks to honor and extend the legacy of Ambassador Young by addressing social challenges in our community and nation and by creating educational experiences that prepare Black men for lives of leadership and service.
+The Andrew Young Center for Global Leadership seeks to honor and extend the legacy of Andrew J. Young by addressing social challenges in our community and nation and creating educational experiences that prepare Black men for lives of leadership and service.
 The primary goals of the Andrew Young Center for Global Leadership are to study and advance social justice solutions that have an immediate and long-term impact on the community and nation, and to develop the leaders of the future through programming that develops ethical leaders with the skills and capacities to address global challenges.

 The Andrew Young Center for Global Leadership is comprised of three interdependent institutes and an academic program designed to provide leadership in the examination and generation of solutions for global challenges, the study of social justice-based leadership, social justice activism training and the development of social change agents, as well as co-curricular experiences designed to prepare students for lives as global citizens and leaders.

 • The Leadership Center at Morehouse College (LCMC) was the brainchild of Dr. Walter Massey, ninth President of Morehouse (1995-2007).
-In 1995, Coca-Cola provided an initial four-year planning grant that focused on establishing a Leadership Center, including a Leadership Lecture Series, a Pre-College Leadership Program, and pre-construction activities for a physical facility.
-Under President Massey, Dr. Willis Sheftall, then Senior Vice President of Academic Affairs, and a sub-committee of faculty and alumni was convened “to investigate the feasibility of adding an academic, interdisciplinary leadership component to the College curriculum.”
+In 1995, Coca-Cola provided an initial four-year planning grant that focused on establishing a Leadership Center, including a Leadership Lecture Series, which was also supported by an endowment from Bank of America, a Pre-College Leadership Program, and pre-construction activities for a physical facility: the Massey Leadership Building.
+Dr. Willis Sheftall, Dean of the Department of Business, later the Senior Vice President of Academic Affairs, and a sub-committee of faculty and alumni convened “to investigate the feasibility of adding an academic, interdisciplinary leadership component to the College curriculum.”
 The Leadership Center at Morehouse College was founded in 1997.
-By 1999, the LCMC created a 5-year strategic plan.
-That same year, one-half of the anticipated $12M was secured for what is now the Massey Leadership Building.
+Dr. Walter Earl Fluker was hired as the Executive Director of the LCMC and Professor of Philosophy & Religion in 1999.
+That same year, the LCMC created a 5-year strategic plan and secured one-half of the anticipated $12M for what is now the Massey Leadership Building.
 In 2000, Coca-Cola and Bank of America donated additional funding to endow a Leadership Lecture Series.

-Dr. Walter Fluker served as the endowed Coca-Cola chair of Leadership Studies from 1998 to 2010.
+Dr. Walter Fluker served as the first endowed Coca-Cola chair of Leadership Studies from 1998 to 2010.
 In 2001, the Leadership Center proposed the addition of leadership courses to the core curriculum and “the creation of an interdisciplinary leadership studies minor” (Fluker, White).
 The 2001 proposal, approved by the faculty in 2002, specified that the “leadership studies minor will be housed within the LCMC.”
-The rationale provided was that the curriculum for the minor would “directly relate to the LCMC-wide goals.”
-The 1999 strategic plan claimed that “community [or, elsewhere in the document, “the Beloved Community Ideal”] provides the organizing framework for all the Center’s action plans.”
+The rationale provided was that the curriculum for the minor would “directly relate to LCMC-wide goals.”
+The 1999 strategic plan noted that “community [or, elsewhere in the document, “the Beloved Community Ideal”] provides the organizing framework for all the Center’s action plans.”

 • In the spring 2018 President David A. Thomas approved a strategic re-investment in and focus on positioning the Andrew Young Center for the future.
 Dr. Jann Adams was charged with re-envisioning the Center to reflect the intent of its early leaders, Dr. Walter Massey and Dr. Walter Fluker, and to build infrastructure to support students, faculty, and community in ethical and social justice-focused curricular and co-curricular leadership development activities and community engagement.
 With the support of Ambassador Young, an internal advisory board composed of Morehouse College faculty and staff began the work of re-designing the Center.
 This internal advisory board continues its work with Dr. J.K.
 Haynes serving as the chair.
-Since the reconfiguration of the Center in 2018, the AYCGL is comprised of three interdependent Institutes and an academic program: the Institute for Research, Civic Engagement, and Policy (IRCEP); the Institute for Social Justice Inquiry and Praxis (ISJIP); the Institute for International and Experiential Education (IIEE); and the Leadership Studies Program (LSP).
-Dr. Jann Adams was appointed as lead director of the AYCGL in 2018 and also directs the work of the IIEE.
-Dr. David Wall Rice served as the inaugural director of the ISJIP, which is now directed by Dr. Sinead Younge.
-Dr. Kipton Jensen directs the LSP.
-In the Spring of 2020, the faculty approved a revised curriculum for a 17-credit hour minor in Leadership Studies.
-Ms. Maraina Montgomery serves as the director of International Education in the IIEE and oversees Study Abroad Programs.
-AYCGL scholars-in-residence are Ambassador Andrew Young, Andrea Young, Esq., and Dr. Preston King.
-The Center’s diplomats-in-residence include Ms. Penelope Thomas (USAID Development Diplomat) and Mr. Saul Hernandez (Department of State).
-In 2020/2021, Dr. Robert Franklin was the Coca-Cola Endowed Presidential Fellow.